 When choosing A Week in Provence – custom tour you may decide to rent a villa.
 I recommend Provence Holidays for finding your dream villa.
 The Luberon Region or Alpilles region are central bases for your exploring.

 I ensure all the details of your trip before departure and during your time in Provence.
-Depending on your choice of accommodations, I will have my own room in a private area of your villa/hotel.
 Traveling with your personal guide and chauffeur makes you feel like a part of the culture and not just a tourist.
-This is a rich experience for both adults and children as they will have many opportunities to immerse in the lifestyle.
 Your restaurant experiences will be sometimes on your own, sometimes with me.